 Analysts must have strong communication and analytical skills as well as great writing ability.
 They need to be able to locate and interpret data and must be able to repackage and present it in a way that can be easily understood by others.
 They should have a passion for research and a genuine desire to assist and support law enforcement in preventing and solving crimes.

 What Are My Chances of Getting a Job as a Crime Analyst?

-The field of crime analysis continues to grow, especially as departments seek ways to save money by civilianizing positions and finding efficiencies.
-Because analysts can help agencies better allocate their manpower and at the same time find ways to reduce crime, the role of analyst is proving invaluable to the law enforcement profession.
+The field of crime analysis continues to grow as departments seek ways to save money by civilianizing positions and finding efficiencies.
+Because analysts can help agencies better allocate their manpower and at the same time find ways to reduce crime, the role of the analyst is proving invaluable to the law enforcement profession.
 This means that there will likely be ample opportunity to find a career as a crime analyst in the future.

-What is the Salary for Crime Analysts?
+What Is the Salary for Crime Analysts?

 Is a Career as a Crime Analyst Right for You?

 Crime analysts work in a fascinating field, combining research and analysis with policy and program planning.
 A vital tool for helping law enforcement respond to, solve and even prevent crime, a career as a crime analyst is an excellent opportunity to help communities and support the policing function.
-If you have a knack for research, interpreting data and deciphering patterns, a career as a crime analyst may be the perfect criminology career for you.
+If you have a knack for research, interpreting data, and deciphering patterns, a career as a crime analyst may be the perfect criminology career for you.